-The Syndicated Facilities comprise U.S.\$3,000,000,0000 multicurrency facilities made up of: (i) a U.S.\$1,000,000,000 conventional term loan facility with a final maturity date of 30 June 2017 ("Facility A"); (ii) a U.S.\$1,390,000,000 conventional revolving credit facility with a final maturity date of 30 June 2019 ("Facility B"); and (iii) a U.S.\$610,000,000 Islamic revolving murabaha facility with a final maturity date of 30 June 2019 (the "Murabaha Facility").
+The Syndicated Facilities comprise U.S.\$2,000,000,000 multicurrency facilities made up of: (i) a U.S.\$1,390,000,000 conventional revolving credit facility with a final maturity date of 30 June 2023 which includes a margin stepdown if certain emission levels are met; and (ii) a U.S.\$610,000,000 Islamic revolving murabaha facility with a final maturity date of 30 June 2019 (the "Murabaha Facility").
 The Syndicated Facilities are permitted to be used for the general corporate purposes of the Company and its subsidiaries.
 Interest/profit on the Syndicated Facilities is payable based on a specified margin over either EURIBOR or LIBOR.
-As at 31 December 2015, U.S.\$2,500,000,000 was available to be drawn under the Syndicated Facilities.
+As at 31 December 2017, U.S.\$2,000,000,000 was available to be drawn under the Syndicated Facilities.

 Repayment and Voluntary Prepayments.
-All outstanding borrowed amounts under Facility A, Facility B and the Murabaha Facility must be repaid on the applicable final maturity date.
+All outstanding borrowed amounts under the conventional facility and the Murabaha Facility must be repaid on the applicable final maturity date.
 The Syndicated Facilities Documentation provides for voluntary prepayments of outstanding borrowed amounts and voluntary cancellations of unutilised commitments on customary terms.
-Amounts prepaid under either Facility B or the Murabaha Facility may be reborrowed.
-However, amounts prepaid or repaid under Facility A may not be reborrowed.
+Amounts prepaid under either the conventional facility or the Murabaha Facility may be reborrowed.
 The Syndicated Facilities Documentation also contains mandatory prepayment provisions which the Company believes are usual and customary for facilities of this type.